Nori's Fundamental Group over a non Algebraically Closed Field: Introduction

+A very powerful tool to understand arithmetic fundamental groups is the so called \textit{fundamental exact sequence} which relates the geometric part (the geometric fundamental group) to the arithmetic part (the Galois group).
+Unlike the fundamental exact sequence for $\pi_1^{\text{\'et}}$ in \cite[Expos\'e IX, Th\'eor\`eme 6.1]{SGA1}, ours is exact only in certain cases.
+Nonetheless it does provide some valuable information about the arithmetic fundamental group, e.g. it follows immediately from the following theorem that our arithmetic fundamental group will \textit{never} satisfy base change by separable field extensions if $k\neq k^{\text{sep}}$.

-Next we are trying to find the analogue of the fundamental exact sequence of $\pi_1^{\text{\'et}}$ defined in \cite{SGA1}[Expos\'e IX, Th\'eor\`eme 6.1].
-We find two analogues, one is the following. \begin{prop} Let $X$ be a scheme geometrically connected separable over a field $k$, $\bar{x}\in X(\bar{k})$ be a geometric point, then there is a complex of $k$-group schemes where $I=N,L$ or $E$.
-This sequence is always surjective on the right, not always injective on the left, and is exact in the middle if and only if the following two conditions are satisfied. \begin{enumerate}[{\rm(i)}]\item For any $I$-saturated object $(P,G,p)\in I(X/k,\bar{x})$, the image of the composition of the natural homomorphisms is a normal subgroup of $G$.\item Whenever there is an object $(P,G,p)\in I(X/k,\bar{x})$ whose pull-back along $\bar{X}\to X$ is trivial then there is an object $(Q,H,q)\in I(k/k,\bar{x})$ whose pull-back along $X\to \Spec(k)$ is isomorphic to $(P,G,p)$. \end{enumerate} \end{prop}
+\begin{thm} (See \S 3).
+Let $X$ be a geometrically connected scheme which is separable over a field $k$ and let $\bar{x}\in X(\bar{k})$ be a geometric point, then there is a complex of $k$-group schemes where $I=N,L$ or $E$.
+This sequence is always exact on the right, not always exact on the left (\ref{localcase}), and is exact in the middle if and only if for any object $(P,G,p)\in I(X/k,\bar{x})$ both of the following conditions are satisfied: \begin{enumerate}[(i)]\item If $(P,G,p)$ is saturated, then the image of the composition of the natural homomorphisms is a normal subgroup of $G$; \item Whenever the pull-back of $(P,G,p)$ along $\bar{X}\to X$ is trivial there is an object $(Q,H,q)\in I(k/k,\bar{x})$ whose pull-back along $X\to \Spec(k)$ is isomorphic to $(P,G,p)$. \end{enumerate}